SEC fines Zenefits and former CEO Parker Conrad nearly $1 million for misleading investors

 The SEC is showing its muscle in Silicon Valley with a crackdown on bad behavior, starting with unicorn startup Zenefits and its former CEO Parker Conrad.

-First noted on BuzzFeed, the human resources startup has agreed to pay nearly $1 million in fines to settle accusations made by the SEC that the company made, “materially false and misleading statements and omissions” to investors over compliance with state insurance laws.
+First noted on BuzzFeed, the human resources startup and Conrad have agreed to pay a combined nearly $1 million in fines to settle accusations made by the SEC that the company made, “materially false and misleading statements and omissions” to investors over compliance with state insurance laws.

 The company’s seen a revolving door of leadership since Conrad was kicked out of the CEO position last year and former COO David Sacks stepped in to fill the void.
 Sacks has since pulled back, allowing Jay Fulcher to take over as Zenefits new CEO.